genescu/shopware6-fast-order/README.md

 ##### FastOrder Plugin for Shopware 6

-In order to install use this commands:
+In order to install, use this commands:

 `php bin/console plugin:refresh
 `